On our recent trip to Ireland, visiting the Cliffs of Moher topped my list of non-negotiables.

 Needless to say, I had a LOT riding on this visit.

 I had pictured it a million times: I’d step out of the car into blazing sunshine and walk a perfectly pebbled path out to the cliffs.
-I would obviously conquer my fear of heights by the time the path led me to the edge of the cliffs, and I’d look out at the staggeringly rugged coastline, spanning my entire line of vision.
+I would have conquered my fear of heights by the time the path led me to the edge of the cliffs, and I’d look out at the staggeringly rugged coastline and ominous Atlantic Ocean beyond.
 A light breeze would whip through my hair, and Tyler and I would quietly renew our vows to each other while holding hands and taking everything in.

 As in any classic “expectation vs. reality” scenario, my dreams rapidly screeched to a halt as we drove up to find the cliffs engulfed entirely in a dense fog.
 As I stepped out of the car into six inches of mud, I thought to myself, “I’m sure this will clear up in no time.
 It’s only 10:54 a.m. after all.”

 We spent the next hour shivering and getting soaking wet from what felt like 100 mph winds (to me) and rain.
-My demeanor oscillated between laughing hysterically at the raging winds and nonexistent visibility and screaming at Tyler to back away from the edge of the cliffs because of course this is how I would lose him.
+My demeanor oscillated between laughing hysterically at the raging winds and nonexistent visibility and screaming at Tyler to back away from the cliff edge because of course this is how I would lose him.